teaching-lab/stack-cs-activities/README.md

 ---

-# The Stack of Computer Science Teaching Activities
+# The Stack of Activities for Teaching Computer Science

 Teaching computer science with abstract lectures?
 Boring!
 We prefer active learning methods.
 That's why we created the Stack: an open-source collection of teaching activities for understanding and practicing CS concepts.